-When an admissions decision is queried by a third party, the Admissions and Access Service may supply a generalised answer on admissions policy but is precluded from discussing individual cases by the terms of the Data Protection Act.
-However, complaints and/or appeals will be accepted if the applicant confirms in writing that the third party is acting on his/her behalf and the applicant wishes the complaint and/or appeal to be investigated.
+When an admissions decision is queried by a third party (e.g. a school enquiring on behalf of a pupil), the Admissions and Access Service may supply a generalised answer on admissions policy but is precluded from discussing individual cases by the terms of the Data Protection Act.
+However, appeals and/or complaints will be accepted if the applicant confirms in writing that the third party is acting on his/her behalf and the applicant wishes the appeal and/or complaint to be investigated.